 The Programs Unit is also responsible for the pre-approval of religious/educational books inmates wish to have mailed into the facility.
 All books must be pre-approved, soft covered and mailed directly through the United States Postal Service from a bookstore or publisher.

 Inmates are also provided a selection of books in their assigned housing module.
 These books are donated by members of the community and after approval are available for inmate use.
 These books are rotated on a regular basis to ensure the availability of varied reading material in the modules.

-Anyone interested in becoming a Visiting Clergy, Program Volunteer, or to donate books to the Inmate Library are asked to please call (913) 715-5975 for more information.
+Anyone interested in becoming a Visiting Clergy, Program Volunteer, or to donate books to the Inmate Library are asked to please call (913) 715-5975 or email us for more information.